NotCompsky/rscraper/README.md

 During configuration, ensure that `TCP/IP` is enabled.
 Make a note of the port number and root password.

-Then run `rscraper-init`.
+Then run `sudo rscraper-init`.
 The default answers are, in order:

     C:\\Users\\YOU\\rscraper_mysql.cfg (no need to escape \\s)
     localhost